 Quality: I can attest to the fact that they last.
 We’ve had our downstairs curtain rods for 3 years and they all look great.

 Price: I purchased this rod, on sale on Amazon, for around $35 (the price may vary depending on when you purchase).

 Style: It’s polished nickel (or Antique Silver per the company).
-The finials are classic in style.
+The finials are classic or traditional in style.